cycloarcane/NMAPchatterbox/README.md

 Primarily this demonstrates how you can feed tool data into the front of an LLM powered pipeline.

+There's a GUI version that uses tkinter and is pink if you like nice things.

 ---

 ## How to Contribute